What to Bring

 Your residence hall room will be equipped with the following items:

 - All residence hall beds are 80 inches long with the exception of Juniper Hall, which has 76-inch long mattresses

 - Desk and Chair, Chest or built-in drawers, Closet/wardrobe

 Even though residence hall rooms are furnished comfortably, most students choose to personalize their rooms with items from home.
-However, most students bring too many items with them.
-To print out a checklist of some items you may want to bring with you, see our checklist.
+However, most students bring too many items.
+Before moving, review our What to Bring Checklist.